BlackRamLabs/android-mirror-manifest/README.md

 $ repo init -u /usr/local/aosp/mirror/platform/manifest.git
 $ repo sync

-# eg. When the mirror manifest has beeen updated and you would like the new projects (to support the latest master code):
+# eg. When the AOSP has beeen updated and you would like the latest:
 # Update the mirror
 $ cd /usr/local/aosp/mirror
 $ repo sync